• Skip to primary navigation

 2. Remove bases and then cut asparagus into 2-3 inch sections

-3. In large pot, put butter onion, garlic, salt. and asparagus bases into pot on medium covered
+3. In large pot, put butter onion, garlic, salt. and asparagus bases into pot on medium heat, covered

 4. Allow to cook for about 10 minutes